mth/yeti/doc/reference.rst

 Making copy of binding type
 ---------------------------

+FIXME This is wrong - actually the free var set is created together with
+      binding, and use site does only the copy part.
+      The bind calls in YetiAnalyzer should be looked.
+      Also, polymorphic member set bindings must be copied even when no free type variables (comment in .resolve() method).
+      Also, YetiAnalyzer contains some interesting getFreeVar calls.
+      In essence, some actions described here shouldn't be about copy, but instead happen when a binding is created.

 Coping a binding type in its usage site (for example, application of a function binding to argument) is what allows let-bound polymorphism in the Yeti type system.